 Illinois is an income share state with regard to child support.
 So, the child support formula is a complex combination of income levels, overnight stays, number of children, and some other factors.
 The result is an objective number that is usually fair to both sides and provides adequately for the children’s needs.

 This number is not set in stone.
 Incomes and needs both change and in many cases, they change frequently.
 So, in addition to original determinations, we also handle child support modification matters.

 Similarly, Cook County family law judges use objective formulas to determine spousal support in a Long Grove divorce.
 This formula considers the relative amounts of spousal income and the length of the marriage.
 If the result is too low or too high, reconsideration factors basically involve one spouse’s ability to pay and the other’s financial need.

 This ability and need-based inquiry are also relevant in a modification action.
 If circumstances change and there is legal justification, a judge may change both the amount and duration of spousal support payments.

 Connect with a Dedicated Lawyer

 In every divorce we handle, your legal and financial rights are our number one priority.
-For a free consultation with an experienced family law attorney in Long Grove, contact the Law Offices of Martin A. Delaney III, Ltd. After-hours visits are available.
+For a free consultation with an experienced family law attorney in Long Grove, contact the Andrea Heckman Law After-hours visits are available.